fjebaker/blog/pages/2021-11-geodesic-equations.md

 \end{equation}

-for an initial velocity vector $v$ using the numerical value of the metric at the initial position $u$, to find the initial value of $v_t$ which keeps the geodesic light-like.
+for an initial velocity vector $v$, using the numerical value of the metric at the initial position $u$, to find an initial value of $v_t$ which keeps the geodesic light-like.

 The expression to solve is straight forward to generate.
 In the case where we only change the initial velocity angles $\theta$, $\phi$, we can simplify the problem a little